 Day 9

-Enjoy the sunrise from the lodge, and perhaps take a last morning ride along the river.
-Later, transfer back to Livingstone Airport.
+Enjoy the sunrise from the Riverside Chalet, and perhaps take a morning ride along the river.
+Later, take the transfer back to Livingstone Airport for departing flights.

 Incuded activities: